What is Permitted Development?

 In 2013, the Government introduced a PD right to allow office uses (B1a use class) to change to residential uses (C3 use class) without the need for planning permission.
 The Council, in coordination with the Greater London Authority, successfully applied for an exemption from the PD right for Islington’s portion of the Central Activities Zone (CAZ), on the grounds that nationally significant office accommodation would be lost.
 However, the Government have announced that the current exemptions will be lifted from May 2019.
 In order to continue the protection of office uses in the Islington CAZ, the Council must put in place an Article 4 Direction to remove the PD right in the CAZ.

-On 20 March 2018, the Council published an Article 4 Direction to remove PD rights which allow the change of use from B1a (office) to C3 (residential) in the previously exempted part of the Islington CAZ.
+The Council recently consulted on an Article 4 Direction to remove PD rights which allow the change of use from B1a (office) to C3 (residential) in the exempted part of the Islington CAZ.

 The Article 4 Direction, the map showing the area to be covered by the Direction, and the public notice relating to the Direction can be viewed below.